DavidTelenko/my-cpp-lib/README.md

 # my-cpp-lib
-Various utils and extentions for c++20 stdlib
+Various utils and extensions for c++20 stdlib